tj/commander/README.txt

   * Simple syntax and implementation
   * Extensible help generators for various output formats
   * Use the 'commander' command to initialize a commander driven program
+  * Dependent on highline for terminal interaction (ask, choose, etc)

 == USAGE: